CustomerPOC/dspm-vnet-update/README.md

 This repo contains an Azure Powershell script that can be used to re-ip DIG | DSPM VNets that are used for data scanning.
 This script will look for all VNets in a resource group matching: "dig-security-rg-" and then find all VNets that also have the tag 'dig-security'.
 Once identified, the script will remove all existing VNet address space and subnets and replace with the address space provided.

-> :warning:
+> :warning: **WARNING**
     >  Running this script will remove all existing VNet address space and subnets for all VNets in the dig-security-rg-* Resource Group that also have VNets tagged with 'dig-security'
     >  The address space provided will be replace VNet address space and a single subnet using the full address space.

 Open Azure Cloud Shell and clone this repo.